Resident Artist Program

 Teaching: Our Residents are an important part of our local community, sharing the creative experience with our friends and neighbors.
 Residents teach in both our regular youth and adult programs.
 Our youth programs include “Art After School” which provides 2.5-hours of instruction twice a week while school is in session.
 Residents supervise weekly arts activities for the Tyrrell Middle and High School “Art Clubs”.
 Summer Art Camp offers two, daily, 3-hour classes for seven weeks each summer.
 Weekly classes for adults may also be offered.
 We contract with Resident Artists and other local artists provide instruction for these programs.

-Submission Process: Applications and all supporting materials are due April 7, 2017:
+Submission Process: Applications and all supporting materials must be received by the applicable due date:

 To apply for the Resident Artist Program, please complete and submit the Resident Artist Application below.
 Provide the requested information by uploading files as provided in the application, by separate email to email@example.com or by mail to:

 For further questions regarding the Resident Artist Program, contact the Executive Director, Marlene True, at firstname.lastname@example.org or (252) 796-2787.

 1. A cover letter, no more than one page, describing what you plan to achieve during the residency